Dynamic Data Types using std::variant and Unions

 }

-Below, we show this in use, by invoking our template with the std::variant<int, float, bool> type:
+Below, we show this in use by instantiating a template with the std::variant<int, float, bool> type as an argument:

 #include <variant>